Stuycs-K/project03-final-09-murtazanerd/DEVLOG.md

 `2:50 - 3:34 (Home time)`
 `startRound`: all dialouge cleaned up, sleep()s added, issues regarding sending information fixed, strsep connections added. `(41 min)`

+### 2025-01-09 - rewriting startRound
+`2:10 - 2:50 (Class time)`
+`startRound`: rewrote the entire function to now not only fill structs for the very start of a round, but to also reload the gun when it runs out of bullets. this flows with the struct nicely. `(41 min)`